RockstarLang/rockstar/README.md

 ```
 Modulus takes Number and Divisor
-While Number is higher than Divisor
+While Number is as high as Divisor
 Take Divisor from Number
     (blank line ending While block)
 Give back Number